TheOdinProject/curriculum/ruby_programming/basic_ruby/pattern_matching.md

 When we say pattern we aren't talking about design patterns which you may have come across.
 We mean the pattern used to match against an input.

+### Return values

+There are two possible return values from a pattern match statement.
+The first is `true` which is returned whenever there is a match, even when the match is the else clause in a statement.
+The second possible return value is a `NoMatchingPatternError` whenever no match can be found.
+In our examples below when we `puts` something inside a case statement we'll use `# =>` to show the value that will be printed by this.
+In your terminal though you'll see the value printed followed by `=> true` below.
+We'll omit that because it's not relevant to what we're trying to show you.
+Just be aware that the `true` you see is just the return value of the last thing evaluated.
+Standard Ruby behaviour.

+As you'll see though the point of a pattern match usually is to not only match against a pattern but also bind all of part of the match to one or more variables that you can then use outside of the pattern match expression.

 ### Object Pattern Match

 Any object can be used in a pattern match.
 It is matched using `===` to compare the two objects and is the same basis for matches in the case/when format.
 This pattern is usually used within other patterns such as the array pattern.